vmihalko/ksh/src/cmd/INIT/README-mamake.md

 A `make`...`done` block defines the target rule named *rule* using the other commands described here.
 Unless the `virtual` attribute is used, *rule* names the pathname of the file generated or referenced by the rule.

+`mamake` processes the commands within the block if the *rule* target is out of date or if the rule has the `virtual` attribute (see below).

 The *rule* name may be repeated as the operand to the `done` command.
 In that case, it is matched against the current `make` *rule* and any mismatch will produce a "mismatched done statement" error.